Liberatedwinner/DifferentiableRankingMetric/README.md

  * Melon: https://arena.kakao.com/c/7/data

 #### Q & A
-1. `ModuleNotFoundError: No module named 'models'` Error
+1. I have a `ModuleNotFoundError: No module named 'models'` error.
    * Go to `~/code/`, and then run the `.py` file.
      For example, if your result files are in `~/saved/`, then run like this:

-2. I have a `ModuleNotFoundError: No module named 'eval.rec_eval'`
+2. I have a `ModuleNotFoundError: No module named 'eval.rec_eval'` error.
    * Go to `code/eval`, and run the command below:
     `python setup.py build_ext --inplace`

-3. I have a `ModuleNotFoundError: No module named 'SLIM'`
+3. I have a `ModuleNotFoundError: No module named 'SLIM'` error.
    * You need to install SLIM package directly from https://github.com/KarypisLab/SLIM.